 You’ll start to see a pattern.
 A lot of people recommended XYZ, only a few people mentioned that one tourist spot.
 Or someone said something that resonated with you.
 Maybe your go-to travel friend gave you some great advice on what to do; write it down.
 This is how you’ll start to narrow things down.
 Research each one and see what they’re all about, and any other tips you can find on them.
 For example, some places require tickets to be purchased, some are only open certain days of the week, while many religious attractions like churches require a dress code.
 Take notes!

 I also love to use Instagram to save things to a folder.
 It’s easy to go down a rabbit hole of cute restaurants, what to order, and places to visit.
+Truly you can find so many things anywhere in the world, just on Instagram.
 Just start exploring hashtags, see where people are tagging or geo-tagging things and start saving away.
 The Instagram “saved” feature is one of my go-to.
 I create a folder for each destination I want to visit so they’re all at my fingertips.

 Utilize Google Maps